Remote Work Productivity Research: OECD + Mixed Evidence

 “When task performance is interrupted before completion and individuals switch attention to a new task, significant performance decrements emerge on the second task.
 The magnitude of the effect depends on the degree of task engagement and goal commitment during the initial task.”
 [3]

 This is why the research distinguishes between “hours worked” and “productive hours.”
 You can be at your desk for eight hours and have the cognitive capacity of six.
-The interruption research proves this happens regularly in remote work environments.
+The interruption research proves this happens regularly in remote work environments [3][7].

 The Cooperation Hypothesis: Why Your Team Matters More Than Your Workspace

-Here’s where the research shifts from individual to systemic.
-A 2024 analysis covering 1.3 million employees at certified Great Place to Work companies found something striking: cooperation is the cornerstone of productivity, more important than physical location [4].
+1.3 million employees, 8.2x discretionary effort multiplier, single strongest predictor.
+A 2024 Great Place to Work analysis covering 1.3 million employees at certified workplaces found something striking: cooperation is the cornerstone of productivity, more important than physical location [4].

 “Cooperation and trust between team members and leadership predict discretionary effort and sustainable productivity more reliably than individual work environments, compensation levels, or tool access.
 This holds across remote, hybrid, and office-based work arrangements.”
 [4]